Panic Attacks and Panic Disorder

 Symptoms of panic disorder may include:

-About half of people who have panic disorder also have agoraphobia.1 People with panic disorder often have depression at the same time.
+People who have panic disorder often have depression at the same time.

 How are panic attacks and panic disorder diagnosed?